antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

     - Help reduce the load on CloudFront origin resources
     - Larger cache-width than any individual edge location so TTL can be longer

+# Well-Architected Framework

+## Well-Architected Framework Overview

+- Describes design principles and architectural best practices for designing and running workloads in the cloud

 # **Identity Access Management (IAM)**

 ## Key Features of IAM